andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/circular-progress-indicator-in-swift.md

 ### Resetting the indicator

-To reset everything, we&#8217;d want to update the state of our current count back to 0.
+To reset everything, we'd want to update the state of our current count back to 0.

-The change to the circular progress indicator&#8217;s visualization of the progress state can be animated by calling the view&#8217;s `animate(fromAngle:toAngle:duration:completion:)` method:
+The change to the circular progress indicator's visualization of the progress state can be animated by calling the view's `animate(fromAngle:toAngle:duration:completion:)` method:

 <pre class="lang:swift decode:true " title="resetButtonTapped" >@IBAction func resetButtonTapped(sender: UIButton) {
     currentCount = 0